seagyn/the-social-links/readme.txt

 === Plugin Name ===
-Contributors: seags
+Contributors: Seags, DigitalLeap
 Tags: social, social bookmarks, social links, social networking Requires at least: 2.8
 Tested up to: 3.2.1
-Stable tag: 0.4.2
+Stable tag: 0.4.2.1

 The Social Links plugin adds a widget to your WordPress website allowing you to display icons linking to your social profiles.